3 Ways To Set Up a Bitcoin Wallet

 Another simple way to open a Bitcoin wallet is by using a web service.
 Web-based wallets store your private keys online on a server controlled by an admin group.
 Some bitcoin web wallets, like Coinbase, conveniently link between your mobile and software wallets.
 You can access this wallet anywhere where you have an internet connection, which makes it a popular and convenient choice.

 However, be aware the website is in charge of your private keys and can take your bitcoin out of your control at any time, which is why web wallets are good for storing only limited amounts of bitcoin.
-While there are only a few instances where web-wallet service providers had malicious intentions, web wallet service providers are honeypots for hackers, which significantly increases the risk of them being hacked.
+While there are only a few instances where web-wallet service providers had malicious intentions, web wallet service providers are very attractive for hackers, which significantly increases the risk of security breaches.

 3. Set up a Bitcoin hardware wallet